sohaibMan/Finanacial-services-application/README.md

 3. Create a transaction for an account
 4. get the a transaction
 5. get a customer information
-6. get an account information
+6. get an account information  by id
 7. update the information of a customer (email or username)
 8. delete a customer account
 9. delete a customer